GitHubTamediaEis/AWS-CF-Antivirus/README.md

 - AWS CLI installed

 # How to deploy the Antivirus
-- To deploy the Antivirus, you need to select a TagName and add it with the value "yes" on the EC2 instances
+- To deploy the Antivirus, you need to select a Tag Name and the value used to deploy it on the EC2 instances